Miradils-Blog/website/content/posts/DSA/eolymp/87/index.md

 {{< vs 2 >}}

 A big fat A+!
 We have also used less resources than 99% of submissions.
 Yay!
+You can access the code [here](https://github.com/Miradils-Blog/dsa-problems-and-solutions/tree/main/eolymp/87-robot).
+Feel free to contribute your solution in different language!